 The Johns Hopkins Master in Finance program is one of the more popular part time options for students looking to do their MSF.
 With locations in both DC and Baltimore, Johns Hopkins is a great option for anyone looking to work in tri-state area.
 I was lucky enough to meet an individual who recently graduated from the program and was happy to provide a review.
 Hope this helps any of you out there considering the program.

-- a.
-Two main reasons for the MSF in general:
+Two main reasons for the MSF in general

-i.
-I didn’t excel academically as an undergrad.
-I was also a poli sci major w/ econ minor.
+1) I didn’t excel academically as an undergrad.
+I was also a political science major w/ economics minor.
 In general, I wanted to improve my academic track record and get an education more focused on my career goals, which bring me to….

-2) Pros and Cons (if any) of the JHU MSF?
+Pros and Cons (if any) of the Johns Hopkins Masters in Finance?

 ***The point of my tangent is that people don’t tend to associate DC with big finance, but the reality is that nothing is bigger than the government.
 While the hours are better and the pay is less, the professors I had could very readily have jumped from the public sector to the private sector and worked at any bank on Wall Street, likely at a very high level, some of them already had, but instead choose public service for whatever reason.
 This is particular true during the worst parts of the crisis.

-3) Who would you recommend an MSF to?
+3) Who would you recommend a Masters in Finance to?

 4) Anything else you want to talk about.
 OCR, Alumni, class experience, regrets, how it helped, etc.